Teenager's Faith At Odds With Locator Tags In School IDs

-STEVEN HERNANDEZ: And she says, Daddy, I'm not going to do this.
-And I said, why aren't you going to do this, honey?
-She says, Dad, that's exactly what it talks about in the Bible, in the Book of Revelations, that you were teaching us a couple of months ago, taking the mark of the beast.
-She said, this is the exact same thing.
+"And she says, 'Daddy, I'm not going to do this.'
+And I said, 'Why aren't you going to do this, honey?'
+She says, 'Dad, that's exactly what it talks about in the Book of Revelation that you were teaching us about taking the mark of the beast.
+This is the exact same thing,' " Hernandez says.

-HERNANDEZ: The mark of the beast is what the Antichrist is going to use so that he can track the people.
+"The mark of the beast is what the Antichrist is going to use so he can track the people," Hernandez says.

-GOODWYN: This is where many parents would part ways with the Hernandez family.
+This is where many parents would part ways with the Hernandez family.
 But even if they don't view school administrators as the Antichrist, some other parents do have privacy concerns about the tracking chips.

-JOHN WHITEHEAD: They're just not going to do it.
-Now, I deal with a lot of religious folks.
+"They're just not going to do it.
+I deal with a lot of religious folks.
 Anything endorsing something they feel is unconstitutional or that violates their religion, they're just not going to do.
-So the easiest thing for the school here is to opt out.
-The problem is, when we got involved in the case and a lot of publicity erupted, other people have joined in now, and so the school is probably going to fight this for the sake that the program itself is going to be up for grabs now.
+So the easiest thing for the school here is to opt out," Whitehead says.
+"The problem is, when we got involved in the case and a lot of publicity erupted and a lot of other people have joined in now, so the school is probably going to fight this or the program itself is going to be up for grabs."

 For the school district, this is all about money.
 The state of Texas slashed funding to public schools by more than $5 billion.
-Districts all over the state, rich and poor alike, many exploding in population, are desperately under funded.
-Craig Wood is the lawyer for the Northside Independent School District.
+Districts all over the state, rich and poor alike, many exploding in population, are desperately underfunded.

-CRAIG WOOD: The school district receives federal funding based upon the number of students who are in attendance each day at school.
-Given that we've got a crisis in educational funding here in the state of Texas, we're trying to recapture every dollar that we can in order to try to do more and more with fewer and fewer resources.
+"The school district receives federal funding based upon the number of students who are in attendance each day at school," says Craig Wood, the lawyer for the Northside Independent School District.
+"Given that we've got a crisis in educational funding in the state of Texas, we're trying to recapture every dollar that we can in order to try to do more and more with fewer and fewer resources."